 William Somerset: Shut up!

 William Somerset: Gentlemen, gentlemen...
-All these books, a world of knowledge at your fingertips, and you play poker all night.
+I'll never understand.
+All these books, a world of knowledge at your fingertips.
+What do you do?
+You play poker all night.

-Library Guard: We've got culture!
-We've got culture comin' out our asses!
+Library Guard: Hey!
+We've got culture!
+We've got culture comin' out our ass!

 George, Library Night Guard: [turns on classical music] How's this for culture?